Cooler Than YETI? We Find The Top Outdoors Brands For Ice Chests

 - Rubberized T-Grip lid latches

 - Self-stopping integrated lid hinge opens and closes efficiently

 - An integrated fish ruler

 - Large tethered drain plug for quick draining and easy cleaning

 - The Sportsman lasts up to 4 days, significantly less than other 50Q plus rotomolded coolers including Yeti

 Engels was one of the first companies that stem out in the rotomolding cooler market.
 Little known fact, they were the inventors of the process underlying all the coolers you are shuffling at the moment.
-However, they didn’t stop there and have been refining their game-changing technology ever since.
+However, they didn’t stop there and have been refining their game-changing technology ever since in hopes of creating the best cooler alternative for the outdoorsman.
 The Engel 35 is one of their flagship products for camping trips and fishing.
 The spacious ice chest can hold up to 42 cans or 40 Lbs of water and has its totality insulated by 2 inches of polyurethane to retain its temperature for 10 whole days.
 In comparison to the Yeti that’s an added 2 days.
 The marine grade compression latches are easy to operate.
 While the Engel doesn’t compete with the added features of the Pelican, the utilitarian design will be adored by the practical vacationist.